Chaoscontrol/opencarwings-addon/README.md

 **⚠️ SUPER ALPHA WARNING**: This is one of my first add-ons ever created, and it was fully vibe-coded as I'm not a dev.
 I just did this for myself, but I think it can be useful for others, so I'm glad to share it.
 I don't promise to maintain it long term, but I'll do my best as long as I keep my interest in it.
 Same for bug fixing etc.

+I haven't even tested the update process yet from upstream changes.
+But once it's working, it will update ANY commits done daily.
+No testing, no alerts.
+So considering this your warning.

 ## What it does

 This add-on packages the upstream OpenCarwings server so you can run it directly on Home Assistant OS/Supervisor, making it full private and own all the information yourself.
 It provides: